 I like Planet Purl’s video the most, not only that it is easy to understand, Beth Moriarty has every stitch covered and explained.
 I am able to cast on and start knitting after the first or 2nd views of the video tutorial.
-Please stay tuned to see what will this piece of entrelac knit turn into….
-I can foresee something sweet is on its way to Craft Passion pattern & tutorial 🙂
+Please stay tuned to see what will this piece of entrelac knit turn into… I can foresee something sweet is on its way to Craft Passion pattern & tutorial 🙂

-I am not a proclaimed professional in knitting, but I have the passion to create something out of the needles and yarns.
-Not lucky enough to have video and tutor to guide me through, so, I am basically a self-taught knitter and I learned knitting more than 30 years ago from just a basic knitting book.
+I am not a proclaimed professional in knitting, but I have a passion for creating something out of the needles and yarns.
+Not lucky enough to have a video and tutor to guide me through, so, I am basically a self-taught knitter and I learned knitting more than 30 years ago from just a basic knitting book.

 update: I made this into an Entrelac Messenger Bag

-Knit Entrelac Pattern
+Entrelac Knitting Pattern

-SOURCE: Planet Purl youtube video tutorial.
+SOURCE: Planet Purl YouTube video tutorial.

 [Remark: Beth Moriarty of Purl Planet used 5 stitches for each entrelac knitting “strip”.
 Mine is 6 stitches, and the method is the same; the only difference is the width of the “strip”]